 Sadly, the multiplayer portion of the game was discontinued after six years.
 However, FSX was given a new lease on life in late 2014 when Dovetail Games signed an agreement with Microsoft to continue development on FSX and release new content.
 The result was Microsoft Flight Simulator X: Steam Edition, released on the Steam digital distribution service.

 Dovetail Games are the developers behind the RailWorks train simulator series, and they bring their expertise in the simulation genre to the re-release of FSX.
 Newcomers and fans who have already played the original version of FSX will be pleased with this Steam release as it improves on the original in many key areas.

 The Steam edition of FSX boasts noticeable performance improvements, but it is still compatible with all of the add-ons that are available.
 The online matchmaking is also easier than ever before thanks to the integration of the Steam online features.
-While the game is best played with a for a more authentic experience, the Steam version also features changes to the hotkeys, making it easier to control using a keyboard.
+While the game is best played with a flight stick for a more authentic experience, the Steam version also features changes to the hotkeys, making it easier to control using a keyboard.

 The game has also been improved visually, with more textures than the original and higher-quality default options.
 The Steam version also comes with new aircraft.
 Best of all, most of the bugs that caused issues with the original version have now been ironed out.
 This makes the overall experience of flying the planes much smoother and more enjoyable.